little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 There are others that are just nice and big.
 Then there are some that are brand new and small.

 You won’t tired of places to shop until you drop.
-If you want to look for them on the google map, my recommendation is that you use AVM Istanbul to start.
+If you want to look for them on Google Maps, my recommendation is that you use AVM Istanbul to start.

 That simply means alisveris merkezi.
 The literal translation is essentially the center for taking and giving.